brokenhandsio/swift-webauthn-guide/README.md

 }
 ```

 Additionally we store the challenge in a cookie because we'll need it later when verifying the Passkey.
+Running the server and pressing "Login" should now trigger the Passkey prompt.
+If you previously registered it should also show you the username (or a list of usernames if you registered more than one account).
+However if you try to confirm the prompt you'll notice that nothing happens.

-Almost done, the last step will be to verify login attempts in the `POST /login` endpoint.
-Start by adding the endpoint and retreiving the challenge from the users session. :
+The last step will be to verify login attempts in the `POST /login` endpoint.
+Start by adding the endpoint and retreiving the challenge from the users session:

 ```swift
 app.post("login") { req in